 The land trust also protects land in the smaller nearby Governors Run Watershed which contains mature hardwood forest and plant species more commonly found in the mountains and Piedmont than on the Coastal Plain.

 - Explore ACLT’s 22 miles of trails.
-COMPLETE TRAIL MAP
+View the Complete Trail Map.
+Complete Trail Map

 - Learn more about the many ways to secure the future of your own beloved property.
 We permanently protect natural areas by land purchase, conservation easements, and land leases.